lymphIDIBAPS/rnaseq_vamador/readME.md

 3. Sample extension: specify the suffix of the samples

 4. Fastq directory single end: specify the directory containing the single end FASTQ files

+5. Perform FASTQC: specify if you want to run FASTQC quality control on the samples

+6. Perform multiQC: specify if you want to run multiQC quality control on the results from FASTQC, sortmerna and trimmomatic.
+Perform FASTQC must be set to yes.

 ### Trimmomatic
-In the configuration file we can adjust the options related with the trimmomatic tool.
+In this section of the configuration file we can adjust the options related with the trimmomatic tool.
 The current defult values are the same as those used by Marta Sureda.

 #### ILUMINACLIP